OpenSourceLAN/steam-discover/README.md

 * Make library to abstract this listening - expose just "we saw a client, here's details!"
 * Add more configuration options, eg, immediately anonymise data (don't record steam ID)
-* Add feature to auto-anonymise data, so that
+* Add feature to auto-anonymise data, so that privacy isn't much of a concern

+### Requirements

+* A recent version of node.
+Tested with `v5.7.1`.
+* For data storage in postgres, a postgres server (optional)
+* For the live visualisation service, Redis (optional)

 ### Installation